sonawaneshraddha/dataViz/README.md

 #### Install Flask:

-For Windows,

         $ venv\Scripts\pip install Flask

 For Mac OS X,

-        $ venv/bin/pip install flask

 ### For Mac OS,

 #### Install virtual environment

         $ sudo easy_install virtualenv
+        $ virtualenv venv

 #### Install Flask

-        virtualenv venv
-. venv/bin/activate
+       $ venv/bin/pip install flask

-You will end up with a folder named 'venv' that contains a complete Python environment ready to be used for this project
+###### You will end up with a folder named 'venv' that contains a complete Python environment ready to be used for this project

 ## Running the application: